 - Parties should reduce the influence of money and criminals.

 - The parties should select candidates for contesting elections who have a good record.

 Q12: “Political parties are a necessary condition for a democracy”.
 Analyse the statement with examples.
 [CBSE (AI) 2016]

 “About hundred years ago there were a few countries that had hardly any political party.
 Now, there are a few countries that do not have political parties .”
 Examine this statement.

-(iv) The rise of political parties is directly linked to the emergence of representative democracies.
-As we have seen, large societies need representative’s democracy.
+- The rise of political parties is directly linked to the emergence of representative democracies.
+As we have seen, large societies need representative democracy.

-(viii) Political parties play a decisive role in making laws for a country.
-Formally laws are debated and passed in the legislature in which ruling party plays a major role.
+- Political parties play a decisive role in making laws for a country.
+Formally laws are debated and passed in the legislature in which the ruling party plays a major role.

-(xiii) The role of opposition party in a democracy necessiates the existence of political parties,
+- The role of the opposition party in a democracy necessitates the existence of political parties,